unepwcmc/ProtectedPlanet/docs/caching.md

 # Caching

 > ## ⚠️ **WARNING**
 >
 > This file is left here for reference.
-Explicit caching has been removed, however
+Explicit caching has been removed,
-> As of 25Nov2025 - Consider to remove Memcached and do something that is simplier setup less dependency
+> As of 25Nov2025 - Consider removing Memcached and implementing a simpler solution with fewer dependencies.
-> the Rake task is still run automatically after every deploy and every monthly
-> import.
-It can also be run manually if required.

 ## How does it work?